Darren Arulvasagam, our Head of Strategy & Partnerships is running the 2020 London Marathon - raising money for Christians Against Poverty.

 I’m running to raise money for my part time employer – Christians Against Poverty, a debt advice charity.
 Many of my clients are being affected by punitive overdraft charges and branches disappearing from our rural high streets.
 SWM really could be an answer to help people caught in these situations.
 Over the past few weeks, I have been able to support my first client in becoming debt free and work with another who has been at risk of having his home repossessed.
 It’s vital and rewarding work.

-You can support me here.
+You can support me by emailing me at email@example.com

 I split my week, working three days for SWM and two days for a charity called Christians Against Poverty (CAP).
 Modern poverty is real, with millions locked in its miserable grip.
 CAP help people who have often suffered multiple life traumas.
 Family illness, bereavement, relationship breakdown and poor mental health are some of the causes that can trigger an unstoppable spiral into debt and poverty.
 Nationally, 37% tell us they were afraid to leave the house before they got help from CAP whilst 35% have considered or attempted suicide as a way out of debt.
 You can find out more about CAP at www.capuk.org .